Hopf-Galois module structure of quartic Galois extensions of $\mathbb{Q}$: The connection with generalized Pell equations

-\end{itemize} \end{proof} \begin{rmk}\normalfont Actually, the two exceptions of non-freeness in $H_1$ are essentially the same.
+\item[3.]
+We are looking for integer solutions of $\dfrac nd u^2+\dfrac mdy^2=\pm 2$ where the coeffiecients of the left hand side have the same sign.
+Since it is not possible $m=n=d$ or $m=n=-d$, and $m$ is odd, the only possibilities are $2+0$ or $-2+0$, namely $n=\pm 2d$. \end{itemize} \end{proof} \begin{rmk}\normalfont Actually, the two exceptions of non-freeness in $H_1$ are essentially the same.
 Indeed, $m$ and $n$ are coprime if and only if $m$ divides $k$, and we have also the corresponding equivalence obtained by exchanging $n$ and $k$. \end{rmk}

 If we impose that $m$, $n$ and $k$ are positive, we should obtain an extension $L/\mathbb{Q}$ such that $\mathcal{O}_L$ is free over the associated order in all Hopf-Galois structures, whenever the exceptions obtained in Proposition \ref{biquadQ1posit} are compatible.
 We see that this happens exactly when $n=2$ or $k=2$.